rizinorg/cutter/docs/source/contributing/docs/getting-started.rst

 Common Errors and Troubleshooting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As our community gets bigger, more and more people are using and installing Cutter on different setups.
+As our community gets bigger, more and more people are using, installing or building Cutter on different setups.
 Naturally, different environments might cause different issues.
-This section in our docs aims to go over the most popular issues and errors that our users face and explain what causes these issues and how to solve them.
+The :ref:`common issues<user-docs/common-issues:Common Issues>` section in our docs aims to go over the most popular issues that you might face while using Cutter and the :ref:`building errors troubleshooting<building:Troubleshooting>` section goes over common errors that you might face while building Cutter from sources.
+These docs sections also explain what causes these issues and how to solve them.

 If you know of such a common issue, whether you faced it yourself or noticed it on our community chats, it will be very helpful if you could document it and possible solutions for it.